GOOD MORNING TO YA SIBLINGS!

 He chooses to go further away each time.

 Even when the angels lead him out of the city and they suggests he go to the hills, he chooses to head towards another city instead, still preferring the ways of the world to the peace of a Godly life.

 This is hard to read.

 But you know what is even harder?
 Living it.

 God gave Lot many opportunities to be separated from “the world” and walk in His ways, even going so far as to send angels to rescue him.
-But in the end, Lot chose the world.
+But at this point, Lot chose the world.
 If our lives were examined, would the Father find us doing the same?
 Think about this for past, present, and future reference.
 Something to think on.
 There is a bright note to Lot’s story that should also encourage us – I know it encourages me greatly.
 Check out 2 Peter 2:7 for another perspective of Lot’s story that caused me to reconsider my limited view.
 From this text we can see that Lot’s choices may have either had different motivation than we realize – or he had found himself like that prodigal son, waking up in the pig pen, and realized where he truly wanted to be.

 This reminds me of the words of YHWH in one of Moses’s farewell speeches from my favorite chapter in the whole Bible: